Powerlearnproject/se-day1-assignment-chrisorigi/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+-
+Prompt engineering is the process of carefully designing and crafting inputs (or "prompts") to guide an AI model, particularly large language models like GPT, to produce desired outputs.
+The goal of prompt engineering is to frame questions, instructions, or tasks in a way that maximizes the effectiveness and accuracy of the AI's responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.